Justin-Ferwerda/Discotify/README.md

 # Welcome to Discotify!

 Discotify is my frontend capstone project for NSS E-19.
-It was built with Javascript, react and next.js.
+It was built with Javascript, react and Next.js.

 My focus on this project was using external data to provide most of the functionality and have it be a very simple user-friendly flow through the app.

 ## The Data

-I used 3 different external APIs to collect data for Discotify -
+I used 3 external APIs to collect data for Discotify -

   * [Spotify](https://developer.spotify.com/) - to get album and track info
   * [Bands In Town](https://artists.bandsintown.com/support/api-installation) - for show data